GTA 6’s Dynamic Economy Will Change Everything

 • Security upgrades triggered by player activity or NPC robberies

-This adds a layer of strategy to criminal operations.
+The strategic layer this adds to criminal operations is significant.
 Want to fund a gang war?
 You’ll need capital.
-Want to expand your empire?
-You’ll need clean money.
+Want to scale your empire?
+You’ll need clean money first.

 Black Market Mechanics: Prices That React to Chaos

-• If you clean up a neighborhood, drug prices drop as dealers flee.
+• Clean up a neighborhood and drug prices drop as dealers relocate or shut down.

 Neighborhoods with Economic Identity